top of page

 A successful application will address the following:

-• Assessment of the accuracy of blood-based biomarker tests for use in older adult populations with multiple chronic conditions.
+• Assessment of the accuracy of blood-based biomarker tests for use in older and diverse adult populations with multiple chronic conditions.

 • Consideration of real-world implementation in primary care settings.